denten-books/plain-text/main.md

 and computing typewriters made by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
-Rather than a singular eureka moment, the invention of the universal machine should be viewed as a gradual historical process that culminates with Turing's ideal specifications.
+Rather than a singular eureka moment, the invention of the universal machine should be viewed as a gradual historical process that culminates in Turing's ideal specifications.
-Three key stages, each in itself encompassing a long lineage of technological development, stand out as absolutely necessary for the complete development:
+Three key stages, each in itself encompassing a long lineage of technological development, stand out as absolutely necessary for its complete development:

-1. The mechanization of type.
-With the invention of the movable type and the typewriter, the variability of hand-written script can be normalized to a limited set of discrete characters.
-The process of normalization continues today as contemporary technologies like natural language processing and optical character recognition struggle deal with non-Western writing systems.
+1. The mechanization of type (media independence).
+With the invention of the movable type and the typewriter the variability of hand-written script can be normalized to a limited set of discrete characters.
+The process of normalization continues today as contemporary approaches like natural language processing and optical character recognition struggle to bring non-Western writing systems under the umbrella of universal computability.

 2. Remote communications (geographical displacement).
 Mechanical type can now be converted into electrical signals.
 The telegraph removes writing from its immediate physical environment.
 Authorial presence, already weakened by writing as such, is further distanced from the contexts of utterance.
 The telegraph lengthens the chain of technological and political mediation in the